 The accompanying CFS were prepared assuming the Company will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.
-For the six months ended December 31, 2020 and 2019, the Company had a net loss of \$1.83 million and \$1.60 million, respectively The Company has an accumulated deficit of \$9.24 million as of December 31, 2020 and negative cash flow from operating activities of \$1.85 million for the six months ended December 31, 2020.
+For the nine months ended March 31, 2021 and 2020, the Company had a net loss of \$3.05 million and \$2.28 million, respectively The Company has an accumulated deficit of \$10.46 million as of March 31, 2021 and negative cash flow from operating activities of \$3.06 million for the nine months ended March 31, 2021.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
-There can be no assurance that the Company will become profitable or obtain necessary financing for its business or that it will be able to continue in business.
+There can be no assurance the Company will become profitable or obtain necessary financing for its business or that it will be able to continue in business.

-The Company modified its products and software to emphasize the products and services that could assist schools and communities in addressing the coronavirus outbreak to provide remedy and prevention for the possible future outbreak after school resumes and public community reverts to social activities by promoting Epidemic Prevention and Control Systems.
-Management also intends to raise additional funds by way of a private or public offering, or by obtaining loans from banks or others, which are planned to be used altogether with operating turnover to support Company's R&D, procurement, marketing and daily operation, while the Company believes in the viability of its strategy to generate sufficient revenue and in its ability to raise additional funds on reasonable terms and conditions, there can be no assurances to that effect.
+The company continues to improve and upgrade the safe campus, smart community and other smart systems, and formed a new business model, providing online shopping and other value-added services; the Company also provides artificial intelligence payment products and services based on face recognition for more institutional customers; and set up a 5G messaging project company to release new 5G messaging products.
+The company generates revenue from its core business as well as the expansion of new businesses and services.
+Management also intends to raise additional funds by way of a private or public offering, or by obtaining loans from banks or others, which are planned to be used altogether with operating turnover to support Company's research and development ("R&D"), procurement, marketing and daily operation, while the Company believes in the viability of its strategy to generate sufficient revenue and in its ability to raise additional funds on reasonable terms and conditions, there can be no assurances to that effect.
 The ability of the Company to continue as a going concern depends upon the Company's ability to further implement its business plan and generate sufficient revenue and its ability to raise additional funds by way of a public or private offering.
-On June 25, 2020, the Company's S-3 registration filing was approved by SEC.
+On June 25, 2020, the Company's S-3 registration filing was approved by Securities and Exchange Commission ("SEC").
 The Company may from time to time issue up to \$100,000,000 of common stock, debt securities, warrants or units of securities.
-The Company will describe the plan of distribution for any particular offering of these securities in the applicable prospectus supplement.
-There can be no assurance that the Company will be successful in any future fund raising.
+The company will describe the plan of distribution for any particular offering of these securities in the applicable prospectus supplement.
+There can be no assurance the Company will be successful in any future fund raising.